In this article:

-After a transaction is completed you’ll be able to view it in your Sales History on your Sumup Account at sumup.me and your SumUp App with detailed information such as time of transaction, transaction ID, card information and amount charged.
+After a transaction is completed you’ll be able to view it in the Sales tab of your Sumup Account at sumup.me and in your SumUp App.
+Each transaction should also include details like the time of the transaction, transaction ID, card information and the amount charged.

-Once a payout has been processed into your bank account you will also find a green bank symbol with a payout date written behind the transaction time.
+Once a payout has been processed into your bank account, you’ll see a green bank symbol with a payout date written behind the transaction time.

 The green bank symbol along with the payout date shows you the date of the payout through SumUp.
 In other words: the day we transferred the funds into your bank account.
 Depending on your bank it might take 1-2 additional days until you see the funds on your bank statement.
 Please also be aware that banks only transfer funds on working days.